Useful Links and Resources

 - AA translator is a paid utility that aims to convert sessions or projects files from different DAWS.

-- Last but not least, there is an accessible peak and an accessible spectrum (frequency) analysis vst tools you can use in reaper.
+- Last but not least, there are accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.

 This wiki also has been archived offline in wikiSyntax form only, for now.